maxstralin/SimplePaginator/README.md

 public void Example(IPaginationService pagination) {
  var source = Enumerable.Range(1,100).AsQueryable();

- //Returns an IPaginationResult with the first 15 entries, where the page count is calculated using LINQ's count() function IPaginationResult paginated = pagination.Paginate(query: source, page: 1, pageSize: 15);
+ //Returns an IPaginationResult with the first 15 entries, where the entry count (and in turn, the page count) is calculated using LINQ's count() function
+ IPaginationResult paginated = pagination.Paginate(query: source, page: 1, pageSize: 15);
  //paginated.Page == 1
  //paginated.PageCount == 7